 When, six overs later, with just nine runs added, Davey aimed a full, gentle outswinger a foot wide of off stump the smooth curve it cut through the air made it look a harmless thing of beauty.
-As McManus reached to drive it through the covers with a swing of the bat as smooth as the arc of the ball he connected only with the edge.
-Hildreth, at first slip, took a neat half step to his right and took the catch waist high.
+But McManus reached to drive it through the covers.
+The swing of the bat was as smooth as the arc of the ball but he connected only with the edge.
+Hildreth took a neat half step to his right and took the catch waist high.
 McManus had batted nearly two hours for 19.
 Hampshire were 186 for 8, still 71 behind.
 Neither the overs nor the weather seemed to be an immediate concern for Somerset now as they set about taking the last two Hampshire wickets to wrap up a comprehensive victory.

-At least that must have been Somerset’s plan.
-Felix Organ and Keith Barker had other plans.
+At least, that must have been Somerset’s plan.
+But Organ and Barker had other plans.
 Twenty-eight overs they batted.
-Organ with that straight bat intent only on keeping the ball out.
-Barker, particularly in the latter part of his innings, scored more freely than any batsman in the Hampshire innings, Alsop’s brief foray on the second evening apart.
+Organ with a straight bat intent only on keeping the ball out.
+Barker, in the latter part of his innings, scored more freely than any batsman in the Hampshire innings, Alsop’s brief foray on the second evening apart.
 In the eight overs after the departure of McManus, Abell and Davey conceded 12 runs and the deficit edged down to 59.
 From there Leach and Gregory, then Overton who beat both batsmen, took up the attack, but Organ and Barker held firm.
-Twice in two overs Barker used his reach to reverse sweep Leach to the boundary and Hampshire reached tea on 219 for 8.
+Twice in two overs Barker used his reach to reverse sweep Leach to the boundary, and Hampshire reached tea on 219 for 8.
 Barker was on 25, he and Organ had batted for over an hour, the deficit had shrunk to 38 and the floodlights were on as the clouds of Damoclese gathered.
 It was an uneasy tea for the watching Somerset supporter.

-After tea, the approach from Hampshire, at least from Barker, began to change.
+After tea, Barker stepped up Hampshire’s pace.
 Overton bowled four overs immediately after the break.
 Three times against him Barker found the boundary, once with a stunning straight drive.
 Leach bowled four overs for two runs but presented little threat of a wicket.
-With the deficit down to 16 Abell and Davey returned.
+With the deficit down to 16, Abell and Davey returned.
 Within two overs and with the help of four leg byes the batsmen reduced the deficit to eight.
-At the end of that second over the umpire at the bowler’s end added to the tension when he placed a light meter on the stumps and took a reading.
+At the end of the second of those two overs, the umpire at the bowler’s end added to the tension when he placed a light meter on the stumps and took a reading.
 With little prospect of the light improving as the day wore on the third team in the match looked all the more threatening from a Somerset point of view.

 Then, Davey got a hint of away movement off the seam, Organ’s front foot came down the pitch, as it had done for the previous two hours, the bat came alongside it, but this time the ball found the outside edge.
-The ball flew low to Overton’s right at second slip.
-Overton moved smoothly, his hands reached low, and took the catch inches from the ground.
+It flew low to Overton’s right at second slip.
+Overton moved smoothly, his hands reading the path of the ball, and took the catch inches from the ground.
 There was, I will readily confess, prolonged applause from the occupant of my armchair.
-I will not, I do not doubt, have been the only armchair occupant applauding or cheering, or both, at that moment.
-For Hampshire supporters, at the other end of sport’s emotional seesaw, Overton’s catch must have seemed like a hammer blow after that ninth wicket stand had defied all that Somerset could marshal against it for two long hours.
+I will not, I have no doubt, have been the only armchair occupant applauding or cheering, or both, at that moment.
+For Hampshire supporters, at the other end of sport’s emotional seesaw, Overton’s catch must have seemed like a hammer blow after that ninth wicket stand had defied, for two long hours, all that Somerset could marshal against it.

-In one of those incongruous moments which cricket so often throws up, after all the efforts of their batsmen it was four byes which took Hampshire into the lead by one run.
-When Davey began an over against Hampshire’s number eleven, Mohammad Abbas Somerset hopes were high.
+Then, in one of those incongruous moments which cricket so often throws up, after all the efforts of their batsmen, it was four byes which took Hampshire into the lead by one run.
+When Davey began an over against Hampshire’s number eleven, Mohammad Abbas, Somerset hopes were high.
 For four balls Abbas kept Davey out with the weather ever threatening.
 The fifth struck the batsman firmly on the pad.
 There was a huge appeal.
 It went unrequited.
 With his final ball, Davey struck Abbas on the pad again.
 Even through a camera lens set high in the Pavilion it looked out.
 The umpire agreed and Somerset needed two runs to win, and Davey, the quiet man of the Somerset attack, had quietly accumulated figures of 24-10-30-5.
-Finally, with the umpire having placed his light meter on the stumps and with the sky looking not unlike the one in John Constable’s Stonehenge, Eddie Byrom clipped the first ball, from Holland, into the leg side and the batsmen ran the two runs Somerset needed.
+Finally, with the umpire having finally removed his light meter from the stumps, and with the sky looking not unlike the one in John Constable’s Stonehenge, Eddie Byrom clipped the first ball, from Holland, into the leg side and the batsmen ran the two runs Somerset needed.